russsiq/laravel-docs-ru/docs/providers.md

     }

 <a name="the-boot-method"></a>
-### The Boot Method
+### Метод `boot`

-So, what if we need to register a [view composer](/docs/{{version}}/views#view-composers) within our service provider?
+So, what if we need to register a [view composer](views.md#view-composers) within our service provider?
 This should be done within the `boot` method. **This method is called after all other service providers have been registered**, meaning you have access to all other services that have been registered by the framework:

     <?php